MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-query-parts.md

 > </edmx:Edmx>
 > ```

-To query Analytics data and build reports, you typically query an entity type.
+## URL components to query entities

-## Query an Analytics entity set for data
+To query Analytics data and build reports, you typically query an entity set.
+For an overview of supported entities, see [Analytics OData metadata](../extend-analytics/analytics-metadata.md).

-The following URL is used to query a specific EntityType, such as `WorkItems`, `WorkItemSnapshot`, and `PipelineRuns`.
-For a list of all supported EntityTypes, see [Analytics OData metadata](../extend-analytics/analytics-metadata.md).
+The following URL is used to query a specific `EntitySet`, such as `WorkItems`, `WorkItemSnapshot`, and `PipelineRuns`.

 # [**Cloud** (Azure DevOps Services](#tab/cloud)